vxaboveground/Overlord/README.md

 Hello, I made this project for fun.

-It is written using a combination of Typescript + Node.JS for tue server and GOLang for the client. <br> Connections are done via encrypted websockets to connect to the server from the client. <br>
+It is written using a combination of Typescript + Node.JS for the server and GOLang for the client. <br> Connections are done via encrypted websockets to connect to the server from the client. <br>
 You need to use docker to get this to run easier/for quicker deployment. <br>